Trust Spicer® lubricant to protect your universal joint and slip assemblies.

 - Release seal pressure by loosening the bolts that retain the non- purging bearing cap(s) in the yoke ear(s).
 Apply grease gun pressure to purge the bearing or bearings.

 - If loosening the bolts does not allow purging, remove the bearing(s) to determine the cause of blockage.
 (Refer to Bolt Installation Procedures section covering the re-installation of any loosened or removed, bolts.)

-- B. On full round Spicer Life Series® or SPL® closed hole style yokes with inboard bearings that are retained by spring tabs, you should never loosen the spring tabs to release seal pressure on the bearing seals (see Figure C at right).
-SPL® U-joint kits with bearings that will not purge must be removed and replaced with a new kit.
+- On full round Spicer Life Series® or SPL® closed hole style yokes with inboard bearings that are retained by spring tabs, you should never loosen the spring tabs to release seal pressure on the bearing seals (see Figure C).
+SPL® u-joint kits with bearings that will not purge must be removed and replaced with a new kit.